 We’re pleased to confirm that the outline planning application for the Civic Quarter Masterplan has now been submitted to Rushmoor Borough Council for determination.
 The application can be viewed by visiting the Council’s Planning Portal and entering the reference number – 22/00193/OUTPP – when prompted.

 Please click here to view the press notice for the submission of the Civic Quarter application.

-The Civic Quarter site sits to the south of Farnborough town centre.
-The RDP has identified it as a significant opportunity to develop a new heart for the town.
+The Civic Quarter site sits to the south of Farnborough town centre and has been identified as a significant opportunity to develop a new heart for the town.

 Early public engagement on the Civic Quarter